thuduc/jdplus-main-python-microservices-refactoring/README.md

   - CI/CD Pipelines - Automated testing and deployment
   - Integration Tests - Cross-service testing
   - Monitoring & Observability - Prometheus, Grafana, Jaeger setup

+### PoC Assessment
+* See [POC_ASSESSMENT.md](POC_ASSESSMENT.md) for detailed assessment of the generated refactoring implementation plan and also the refactoring implementation.
+* We manually confirmed these findings.
+However, the implementation plan assessment from the LLM is misleading because this codebase is a toolkit, so not all functionality can be turned into microservices.
+We would assess the implementation plan at 90+ percentage.
+Note that all tests passed after refactoring.
+See [TEST_SUMMARY.md](TEST_SUMMARY.md)

 ## All prompts issued to Claude Code
 The complete list of prompts issued to Clause Code is listed below: